drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/escaliers5.png){: loading=lazy }
 #### Flexibility in the Target Molecule

-Flexibility should be uppermost in the chemist's mind.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/flexibility-target-molecule-cffbfc62'><i class='fa fa-play' aria-hidden='true'></i></button>Flexibility should be uppermost in the chemist's mind.
 After all a chemist "synthesizes" an idea rather than a molecule...
 In chemistry if the result diverges from the expected outcome, you need to return to the hypothesis.
 Based on accumulated knowledge and imagination, another molecule must be designed that fits the working hypotheses better than the original one.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/escaliers6.png){: loading=lazy }
 #### Nicolaou Statement on the Trip to Ithaca

-K.C.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/nicolaou-statement-on-trip-to-ithaca-60983301'><i class='fa fa-play' aria-hidden='true'></i></button>K.C.
 Nicolaou use to say says that organic synthesis is like the journey from Troy to Ithaca: this trip is full of adventure and new discoveries; encounters with Laistrygonians and Cyclops...
 For the medicinal chemist a second journey begins when the molecule enters the cycle of biological testing...

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/retro_trip.png){: loading=lazy }
 ### Linear and Convergent Strategy

-The synthesis of the molecule is like putting together a jigsaw puzzle.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/linear-convergent-strategy-5bc0219a'><i class='fa fa-play' aria-hidden='true'></i></button>The synthesis of the molecule is like putting together a jigsaw puzzle.
 You can assemble complementary blocks, or you can make certain regions independently and then connect them.
 In organic synthesis, these two approaches are known as the linear and convergent strategies.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/lin_con.png){: loading=lazy }
 #### Linear Strategy

-In a linear strategy the molecule is constructed in a stepwise fashion, following a linear reaction sequence.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/linear-strategy-4edca209'><i class='fa fa-play' aria-hidden='true'></i></button>In a linear strategy the molecule is constructed in a stepwise fashion, following a linear reaction sequence.
 The global yield of a linear synthesis decreases exponentially with the number of steps.
 Brevetoxine can be synthesized in 83 steps with an average yield of 91% per step, however the global yield is only 0.043% !
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/linear.png){: loading=lazy }
 ##### Example: Captopril Linear Synthesis

-Captopril can be synthesized in four steps according to the linear synthesis shown below, that starts from 2-methylacrylic acid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/example-captopril-linear-synthesis-471b5a72'><i class='fa fa-play' aria-hidden='true'></i></button>Captopril can be synthesized in four steps according to the linear synthesis shown below, that starts from 2-methylacrylic acid.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/linear_ex.png){: loading=lazy }